 Transfer credit – These are courses taken in high school, college, or university that you can count toward your Waterloo degree.
 High school courses eligible for transfer credit include IB and AP.

 Bursary – Money given to students based on financial need.
 This does not need to be paid back.
 Entrance bursaries are for students starting university for the first time.
-There are some bursaries available after first year as well.

 Financial need – Essentially when your costs (tuition, textbooks, housing and food, personal expenses) exceed the financial resources you (and sometimes your family) have available.
 Often there is special funding or jobs for students with financial need.

 Scholarship – Money awarded primarily on academic and personal achievement.
 This does not need to be paid back.
 Entrance scholarships are for students starting university.
 There are scholarships available after first year as well.

 Work-study – Convenient, part-time jobs right on campus for full-time students with financial need.

 Faculty – A group of departments or professional schools that offer programs with similar themes.
 Like Waterloo's six faculties, they are home for programs, professors, academic advisors, classrooms, and study spaces.